Housing Pathways is a simpler, easier and fairer way to apply for housing assistance in NSW

 About Housing Pathways

 Housing Pathways is the way applications for housing assistance are managed in NSW.
-It is a partnership between the Department of Family and Community Services, including the Aboriginal Housing Office and the Housing Contact Centre, and participating community housing providers.
+It is a partnership between the DCJ, including the AHO and the Housing Contact Centre, and participating community housing providers.

 Housing Pathways provides:

 - coordinated information about housing assistance

 - common eligibility criteria for housing assistance